Capitol Fax.com - Your Illinois News Radar » 2022 » December

 Speaker Welch met with Julie Chavez Rodriguez, senior advisor to the President and Director of the White House Office of Intergovernmental Affairs and Morgan Mohr, senior advisor for the Office of Intergovernmental Affairs.

-In addition to the policy discussion, Speaker Welch also attended Vice President Kamala Harris’ Holiday Reception at her residence.
-Speaker Welch was able to network and continue strengthening relationships with leaders from states across the country.
+In addition to this morning’s discussion, Speaker Welch will also attend Vice President Kamala Harris’ Holiday Reception later this evening.
+Speaker Welch plans to network and continue strengthening relationships with leaders from states across the country.

 * Press release…